whorvath2/um_mcc_ui/README.md

 There's a lot of value to be realized in measuring the cost of meetings, because it gives us a metric we can use to help us see the return-on-investment of staff time.
-When combined with other metrics (like the presence and quality of an agenda; the number or business traits of the attendees; the number of actionable items in the minutes; etc.), we have a powerful mesns of studying the business value of both individual meetings and of meeting trends over time.
+When combined with other metrics (like the presence and quality of an agenda; the number or business traits of the attendees; the number of actionable items in the minutes; etc.), we have a powerful means of studying the business value of both individual meetings and of meeting trends over time.

 ## Technical Details